Karki-Biplab/Portfolio/src/app/blog/_content/be.md

 ### For Individuals and Families

 **Immediate steps:**
-1. **Audit your salt sources**—account for all sodium in your diet
+1. **Audit your salt sources**: Account for all sodium in your diet
 2. **Choose quality iodized salt** and store it properly
 3. **Limit processed foods**, especially for children
-4. **Don't fall for crystal salt marketing**—use occasionally if desired
+4. **Don't fall for crystal salt marketing**, use occasionally if desired
 5. **Enhance flavors naturally** with spices and herbs
 6. **Monitor family health** for thyroid disorder symptoms